Table of Contents

 General Ski Athleticism

 Our goal is to develop “general ski athleticism” in our athletes.
-From a young age we use the great terrain at Lake Louise Ski Area to train athletes to do just about anything on a pair of skis.
-Regardless of what an athlete’s goals are in skiing, they need to be well-rounded skiers before specializing in any particular area.
+From a young age we use the great terrain at Lake Louise Ski Resort to train athletes to do just about anything on a pair of skis.
+Regardless of what an athlete’s goals are in skiing, they need to be well-rounded skiers with strong foundational skills before specializing in any particular area.

-We use an athlete centered approach.
+We use an athlete centred approach.
 This means we strive to do what is in the best interest of each and every athlete.
-This is not always the most convenient or the easiest, but we believe that an athlete centered approach provides the most benefit to athlete development and well-being.
+This is not always the most convenient or the easiest, but we believe that an athlete centred approach provides the most benefit to athlete development and well-being.

 Life Skills